apache/openserverless/README.md

 6. Click on the menu bar on `File` then `Openworkspace from file`, then select the `openserverless` folder and open one of the workspaces.
 Currently:

-- `openserverless-cli.code-workspace`: for the CLI
+- `openserverless-cli.code-workspace`: for the CLI along with task
-- `openserverless.code-workspace`: for the Operator
+- `openserverless-operator.code-workspace`: for the Operator alone
-- `openserverless.code-workspace`: everything else
+- `openserverless.code-workspace`: for the root with the Operator and the site

  Select `Linux` and then `Trust the authors` if requested.

 ## Access to the subprojects

-Now you have all the repositories in your virtual madchine and the subprojects.
-Furthermore, in the VM it is configured `nix` that will setup all the dependencies to develop the subprojects, and `direnv` that will activate the right dependencies when you open the terminal on a subproject.
+Now you have all the repositories in your virtual machine and the subprojects.
+Furthermore, in the VM it is configured `nix` that will setup all the dependencies to develop the subprojects, and `direnv` that activates the right dependencies when you open the terminal in a subproject.

-For example try to execute `Terminal > New Terminal` and you will see you can choose the sub project.
+For example try to execute `Terminal > New Terminal` and you will see you can choose the subproject.
 If you select `website` for example, the system will download all the dependencies to build the web site, in this case `hugo` and `npm` and install the required tools `postcss`.

 ## Use Git Submodules